New Updates

 Photo by Tim Cooper on Unsplash

 This is why God avails His resources to me.
-I long to see Christ glorified, lifted up, benefited through my life, my body and my all.
+I long to see Christ glorified, lifted up, adored through my life, my body and my all.
 This is why God hears me.
 He knows when my heart is truly set on loving His Son and that is when I pray according to His glorious will.

 And He answers the prayer that is according to His will (1 John 5:14-15).
 When I pray this way God sees that my heart's motive is love for Christ.
 He answers my prayer for His Son's sake - for His glory.
 He loves to hear and answer the prayer that is carried into His presence on the wings of love for Christ.
 It is music to His listening ear.

-Praise be to God for this precious truth!
 Lord, may I love Your Son in this manner.
 May my every prayer be influenced, permeated and saturated with sincere adoration for the One through whom I come.
+And this I ask for in the name of Your gracious and compassionate Son.

 Posted by Sharon Kaufman